Ongoma/Ongoma/README.md

 - 👋 Hi, I’m @Ongoma
-- 👀 I’m interested in software development mobile and web
+- 👀 I’m interested in software development, web and mobile
-- 🌱 I’m currently learning cloud technologies
+- 🌱 I’m currently learning cloud technologies and blockchain
-- 💞️ I’m looking to collaborate on design and development of open source solutions and payment apis
+- 💞️ I’m looking to collaborate on design and development of open source projects and payment apis
 - 📫 How to reach me josephongoma315@gmail.com

 <!---